How do pensions work in Germany?

 A private pension plan invested in ETFs: The most promising addition to your retirement plan

 Instead, for a sound financial future, you need to use your private pension plan to invest in widespread stock indices.
-Over the long run, they return on the order of 6-7 %, historically even higher.
-The beauty of wide stock ETFs is that over the long run, they become relatively more stable.
+Over the long run, they return 6-7 %, historically even higher.
+The beauty of wide stock ETFs is that, over the long run, they become relatively more stable.
 The simple reason is that stocks grow with the economy as companies grow with the economy.
-In the short term, they suffer from volatility as there is uncertainty in the outlook and this translates into valuation questions and price volatility.
-But over time that becomes less and less important as the underlying value keeps growing.
+In the short term, they suffer from volatility as there is uncertainty in the outlook, which translates into valuation questions and price volatility.
+However, over time, that becomes less and less important as the underlying value keeps growing.
 This is nicely illustrated in the following figure.

 performance-etfs-vs-bonds

-What this means is that for your pension you need to invest in stock index ETFs.
-Such stock indices are the best for the long run – a minimum of about 10-15 years, and the longer the better.
+What this means is that for your pension, you need to invest in stock index ETFs.
+Such stock indices are the best for the long run – a minimum of 10–15 years, and the longer, the better.
 The good news is that:

-1. These investments in ETFs of broad stock indices are very very cheap.
-With 0,1-0,2 % the costs are much lower than mutual funds or other solutions used in the past.
+1. These investments in ETFs of broad stock indices are very, very cheap.
+With 0,1-0,2 %, the costs are much lower than those of mutual funds or other solutions used in the past.

-2. That the private pension plan provides a very attractive solution from a tax perspective.
-If you hold ETFs directly you, in principle, will have to pay capital gains tax every time you sell and make a profit.
+2. The private pension plan provides a very attractive solution from a tax perspective.
+If you hold ETFs directly, you, in principle, will have to pay capital gains tax every time you sell and make a profit.
 With a private pension plan, you pay only once.
 If you hold the plan for over 12 years and take the assets out in one go after the age of 62, you also benefit from half the capital gains tax rate at about 13,19 %.

-The following graph demonstrates the benefit of using a private pension plan over investing directly in ETFs, taking into account the provided costs.
+The following graph demonstrates the benefit of using a private pension plan over investing directly in ETFs, considering the provided costs.

 etf-vs-best-prv

-So for us, the most attractive form of additional pension is ETF-based private pension insurance.
-You won’t get any guarantees with that type of private pension plan, but if you choose a wide index and hold the course you are likely to have a very significant return over the long run.
+So, for us, the most attractive form of additional pension is ETF-based private pension insurance.
+You won’t get any guarantees with that type of private pension plan, but if you choose a broad index and hold the course, you will likely have a very significant return over the long run.

-We, therefore, recommend that you consider for a long-term savings plan the option of an ETF-based private pension plan, as this allows you to benefit from a high return over the long term.
+We, therefore, recommend that you consider the option of an ETF-based private pension plan for a long-term savings plan, as this allows you to benefit from a high return over the long term.

-You might be wondering why you should take out an ETF-based private pension plan when you can just invest in ETFs on your own?
-You benefit above all from the tax wrapper, so you're saving taxes in the savings phase.
+You might be wondering why you should take out an ETF-based private pension plan when you can invest in ETFs independently.
+You benefit above all from the tax shield, so you're saving taxes in the savings phase.
 You can cancel at any time.
 We have an option where you do NOT pay upfront fees.
-In addition, you have the flexibility to choose whether you prefer to receive a monthly annuity or take the lump sum and then reinvest, and when you take the lump sum.
+In addition, you can choose whether to receive a monthly annuity or take the lump sum and then reinvest when you take the lump sum.

 Tax benefits with a private pension plan

-With an ETF-based private pension plan, you can benefit from the so-called "tax wrapper" function, which helps to shield your investment earnings from tax.
+With an ETF-based private pension plan, you can benefit from the so-called “tax shield” function, which helps to shield your investment earnings from tax.

 You only pay capital gains tax at the very end.
 If you pay capital gains tax every year when you rebalance your portfolio, this can cut substantially into your net return.

 If you have your private pension plan paid out as a monthly annuity, you must pay tax on it at your individual tax rate.
-But you can also have the entire value of your private pension plan paid out to you at the beginning of your pension.
-In this case, if you hold the private pension plan for over 12 years and take the assets out after the age of 62, you pay capital gain tax only once and only half of the return on your investments is subject to taxation.
+However, you can also have the entire value of your private pension plan paid out at the beginning of your pension.
+In this case, if you hold the private pension plan for over 12 years and take the assets out after the age of 62, you pay capital gain tax only once, and only half of the return on your investments is subject to taxation.